elek/flekszible/docs/content/reference.md

     value: VALUE2
 ```

-It's very important that the transformation is activated only the subtree ver it's used.
+It's very important that the transformation is activated only in the subtree where it's used.

 Imagine the following structure (hdfs-ha _imports_ zookeeper and hdfs resources).